 Emergency equipment and medicines were available as described in recognised guidance.
 Staff kept records of their checks of these to make sure these were available, within their expiry date, and in working order.

-A dental nurse worked with the dentists when they treated patients.
+A dental nurse worked with the dentists and the dental hygiene therapists when they treated patients in line with GDC Standards for the Dental Team.